-Moreover, multifractality in the sense of non-ergodic extended states was recently studied in the Tavis-Cummings model, an integrable limit of the Dicke model [47].
+Moreover, multifractality in the sense of nonergodic extended states was recently studied in the Tavis-Cummings model, an integrable limit of the Dicke model [50].
 Alongside our results in the regular region of the Dicke model and those in Ref.
-[85], it is clear that regular systems can also exhibit multifractality.
+[94], it is clear that regular systems can also exhibit multifractality.
 We leave for a future work, the analysis of how the multifractality of coherent states over the energy eigenbasis gets manifested at the level of classical dynamics.
+Likewise, recently, there has been an active interest in developing dynamic quantifiers of chaos, including the survival probability for a nonstationary state after a quantum quench [77,86,87,95], or the different out-of-time-ordered correlators (OTOCs) [96,97].
+Most of these indicators require information on the eigenfunctions of the Hamiltonian to calculate the dynamics.
+We deem the multifractal analysis as a complementary approach to these dynamical indicators, and future work will be devoted to understanding more about the phase space structures participating in each coherent state.
 We hope that the results of our work will motivate the study of multifractality in other systems with bounded and unbounded Hilbert spaces.